Franklin by the Numbers

 Ballpark Commons Entertainment District

 ROC Ventures built a $200M+ mixed-use entertainment district around Franklin Field — a 4,000-seat stadium, Luxe Golf Bays, apartments, restaurants, senior living, and commercial space.
-Ballpark Commons put Franklin on the regional map as a destination, not just a bedroom community.
 The district continues to expand with new phases in development.

 $200M+ investment